Monitors and Workstations

 The Digital Uniformity Equalizer function helps to even out fluctuations in brightness and chroma on different parts of the screen to provide smoother images, a quality typically difficult to attain due to the characteristics of LCD monitors.

-On some models, a specific function allows you to choose various modes for different modalities such as CR, CT, and endoscopy.
+On some models, a specific function allows you to choose various modes for different modalities such as DR, CT, and endoscopy.
 It can be conveniently accessed using the monitor's front panel buttons to easily switch to optimal image viewing conditions.

 As the incidence of breast cancer rises, regular mammograms are recommended for early detection.
 It is vital in the process of early breast cancer detection to find subtle masses and calcifications.
 Film imaging for mammography diagnosis has long been the primary methodology.
 However, to meet the demand for a higher quality of images and reduction of reading time and cost, digitizing and networking of medical images in a filmless environment is spreading rapidly.